Generative AI for O-RAN Slicing: A Semi-Supervised Approach with VAE and Contrastive Learning: COMPUTATIONAL COMPLEXITY ANALYSIS

-Where $(M+1)!$ represents the worst case of assigning \ac{UE} to \ac{PRB} or not, ESA needs to scale better with increasing network size and complexity due to its exponential growth in computational requirements.
+Where $\prod_b (\sum_s \sum_u \alpha_{u_s}^b +1)^M$ represents the worst case number of possible \ac{PRB} assignments to \acp{UE} without intra-cell interference in each RU $b$, ESA needs to scale better with increasing network size and complexity due to its exponential growth in computational requirements.
 Despite its guarantee of finding the global optimal solution, it is impractical for real-time applications and large-scale networks.